claritychallenge/clarity_CC/projects/GHA/README.md

-The MATLAB GUI and associated prescription and "noisegate" calculation files are replaced by a Python wrapper, which pulls in a template configuration file and replaces the necessary files before sending to openMHA. openMHA should be installed separately.
-See tools/get_openmha.sh.
+The MATLAB GUI and associated prescription and "noisegate" calculation files are replaced by a Python wrapper, which pulls in a template configuration file and replaces the necessary fields before sending to openMHA. openMHA should be installed separately.

+This configuration includes multiband dynamic compression and non-adaptive differential processing.
+The intention was to produce a basic hearing aid without various aspects of signal processing that are common in high-end hearing aids, but tend to be implemented in proprietary forms so cannot be replicated exactly.

 ## Installation